lue-bird/elm-bits/README.md

 Notice how all of these can build `Uuid`s _safely_ from _different sources of information_.

-→ This package currently contains the building blocks in relation to bits.
+→ This package currently contains building blocks in relation to bits.
 They can be generated, modified, read and serialized.

 [coinop-logan/phace]: https://package.elm-lang.org/packages/coinop-logan/phace/latest/
 [pukkamustard/elm-identicon]: https://github.com/pukkamustard/elm-identicon